Skip to content

 The reaction is enough.
 The next day, the three teenagers record their first title at Madtwoz studios [S-23].
 That is where the Tolly Boyz / YMW adventure begins.
 The English version of SoualigaPost carries the same chronology and the same mechanism: an improvised track, a neighborhood, an immediate reaction, then recording [S-24].
 The Daily Herald later confirms the story from the English-speaking SXM side, with the same names, the same starting point and the same Sandy Ground setting [S-25].

 The most important sentence in this story is not a marketing slogan.
-It holds one simple idea: in parties, people heard Bouyon all the time, but none of it came from Saint-Martin [S-23].
+It holds one simple idea: at parties, people heard Bouyon all the time, but none of it came from Saint-Martin [S-23].
 That is the heart of the chapter.
 Tolly Boyz do not say they invented Bouyon.
 They say they wanted to hear it from their island.

 That gesture changes the map.
 Before them, Saint-Martin is mostly a place of circulation.
 With them, it becomes a place of production.
 Even if the group remains young, amateur and fragile, the scene now has its first local formulation.